NorbertSchnell/loci-soni/README.md

 * to start the `controller` client, open the URL `localhost:8000/controller` in your browser

 To run the `player` client on your mobile device you have to connect to the same network as the server and open `<server address>:8000` in a browser on the mobile device.

+The number of devices and the sound streams are configured in the setup-file `src/shared/setup.js`.
+Changing this configuration requires the transpilation of the source code.